Clustered Saliency Prediction: Methods

+First, we initiate a network called \textit{Subject Similarity Network (SSN)} with 30 nodes $(N_1$, $\ldots$, $N_{30})$, corresponding to subjects $(P_1, \ldots, P_{30})$ in the PSM dataset respectively.
+We denote the weight of the edge between node $u$ and node $v$ as $W(u,v)$, initialized to zero.
+We denote the personalized saliency map for person $P_i$ and image $x$ as $S_{PSM}(P_i,x)$, which are normalized to have pixel values in [0,1].
+All saliency maps are resized to the same size, with resolution $R$.
+For personal features of subjects, we denote the feature vector of person $P$ with $F(P)$ and the subset of feature vector for feature category C with $F_{C}(P)$, e.g. $F_{Gender}(P)$.
+Also, for feature category $C$, $|C|$ denotes the number of features in this category, e.g. $|Gender| = 1$.
+For feature categories we consider the feature weights $W_{Gender}$, $W_{Fashion}$, $W_{Color}$, $W_{Sport}$ and $W_{Other}$.
+Now, for each pair of nodes $N_i$ and $N_j$ in SSN (order of the nodes does not matter, since SSN is undirected), we add an edge between them with the weight:

-Using this algorithm for constructing the network, we get a weighted network in which the weight of the link between two subjects is an indicator of how similar their personal features and their attention in viewing different images are.
-For ease of reference in the future, we call the obtained network \textit{Subject Similarity Network}.
+where $m_{i,j}$ is the number of elements of $I_{i,j}$ which is the set of common stimuli images of subjects $N_i$ and $N_j$, also $FCATS = \{Gender$, $Fashion$, $Color$, $Sport$, $Other\}$.
+Using the above algorithm for constructing SSN, we get a weighted network in which the weight of the link between two subjects is an indicator of the similarity of their personal features and personalized saliency maps.
 For clustering the subjects, we chose the Louvain algorithm, since this algorithm works well with weighted network.
 The Louvain algorithm is a heuristic algorithm which aims at maximizing modularity in the process of detection of communities.
-One of the nice features of this algorithm is that it does not require number of communities or size of them, before execution.
-The Louvain algorithm is comprised of two phases, Modularity Optimization and Community Aggregation.
-These two phases are executed one after each other, until no improvement in maximum modularity is obtained.
-By applying the Louvain community detection algorithm, our Subject Similarity Clustering algorithm is completed and we have the clusters.
+One of the nice features of this algorithm is that it does not require the number of communities or the size of them, before execution.
+By applying the Louvain community detection algorithm to SSN, we obtain the clusters.
+As we will see in \Cref{clust_experim}, we will experiment different values for $W_{Gender}, W_{Fashion}, W_{Color}, W_{Sport}$ and $W_{Other}$ and choose the case which yields the clustering with the \textbf{highest modularity} in the Louvain algorithm.

-In Table \ref{clust_info}, you can see the parameters for different settings that we used in Subject Similarity Clustering to obtain clusters, for performing part of our experiments in Section \ref{avg_pix_section}.
-In this table, $W$ is the weight of features vector (one-hot encoded personal information) in each setting.
-Also $K = 6$ is the number of clusters given as input to K-Means algorithm, for clustering all individuals’ saliency maps for each image, in the process of creating Saliency Similarity Network, as described in more detail earlier.

-In Fig. \ref{network}, you can see the visualization of constructed Subject Similarity Networks for the mentioned settings in Table \ref{clust_info} and the detected communities (clusters) by the Louvain algorithm.
-In each network, node numbers are the subject ID in the PSM dataset.
-Also, in each setting, nodes of same color belong to the same community.
-We have highlighted the highest weighted edge in each network by red.
-Note that these networks are weighted, although the weights of the edges are not shown in this figure for clarity.